ihabunek/phormium/docs/transactions.rst

 Callback transactions
 ---------------------

-By passing a callable to `DB::transaction()`, the code within the callable will be executed within a transaction.
+By passing a callable to `Orm::transaction()`, the code within the callable will be executed within a transaction.
 If an exception is thrown within the callback, the transaction will be rolled back.
 Otherwise it will be commited once the callback is executed.

 For example, if you wanted to increase the salary for several Persons, you might